MICROECONOMETRICS AND POLICY EVALUATION - Modern Estimation Methods and Machine Learning

 - Online, proposing interactive lectures in real time and, beyond, online office hours with professors to facilitate interactions.
 PSE offers technologies and process that will ensure high quality communication for online participants, both with professors and with other participants.

 - For all the participants, full sets of lecture notes and presentations will be made available, as well as the recordings of the courses.

 Please note that reimbursment is guaranteed in full for sanitary reasons related to COVID-19.

 The Microeconometrics and Policy Evaluation program presents recent developments in the microeconomic analysis of impact evaluation, with courses taught by experts in their fields.
 Providing a credible estimation of a causal effect has become a standard in economic analysis, both in research papers and policy reports.
 But it is also equally important to integrate the estimated effects into economic models, in order to improve the design of policies.
 The programme therefore proposes a comprehensive approach of policy analysis.

-The course “Methods of policy evaluation” introduces the main methods currently used for program evaluation, while the course “Linking program evaluation to theory” presents recent advances in applied microeconomics that fully integrate impact evaluation into economic analysis.
-Students will also attend practice classes in STATA, according to their level of proficiency (intermediate versus advanced).
-Student presentations will also complement the courses (allocation of these slots is competitive on the basis of the paper’s quality).
+The course “Methods of policy evaluation” introduces the main methods currently used for program evaluation, while the course “Machine learning for policy evaluation” presents recent advances in machine learning techniques for policy analysis.
+Students will also attend practice classes in STATA, according to their level of proficiency (intermediate vs. advanced).

 The courses are designed for graduate students wishing to gain additional skills in applied microeconometrics for policy evaluation, as well as for researchers and professionals in public and private institutions who work on impact evaluation.